mvaganov/CmdLineAsteroids/notes.md

 ### voice
 Each class should clearly do one thing, to clarify purpose and reduce mental burden.
-My code already breaks the Single Responsibility Principle, like most prototypes.
-Game programmers are usually in a rapid-prototyping mode because game design is constantly trying to make a game more fun, and fun is a moving target.
-	in many ways, the games industry is a victim of it's own success, with many clear examples of very fun software.
-	High quality expectations strain engineering discipline as developers cut corners for rapid prototyping.
-And time obligations encourage leaving messy code in place once it works.
-At least one of my classes is already extending into new functionality, which should be in a different class.
+At least one of my classes is already breaking this rule by extending into new functionality.
 	`DrawBuffer` does more than simply manage a buffer.
 It has a partial class extension where scaled vector graphics rendering code exists.
 	The partial class extension is a compromise on design quality.
 I feel pressure to release this tutorial sooner.
-And because I understand that it's bad to have a class responsible for solving a lot of different problems, I separated these problem spaces with separate files.
+But because I understand that it's bad to have a class responsible for solving a lot of different problems, I separate these problem spaces with separate files.
-The new game classes I'll write will also do a lot. `MobileCircle` will be used for asteroids and for ammo pickups, with no additional subclassing.
+`MobileCircle` will also do a lot.
+It will be used for asteroids and for ammo pickups, with no additional subclassing.
 	You'll see how I do that with metadata and lambda expressions.
-I also break the Single Responsibility Principle on purpose, to keep file count low, so it's easier to read my code, and easier to think about.
+I also break the Single Responsibility Principle on purpose, to keep file and class count low, so it's easier to read my code, and easier to think about my project.
-The `PolicyDrivenObjectPool` class could have been 3 classes, but I put all of the logic into one class and one file.
+`PolicyDrivenObjectPool` class could've been 3 classes, but I put it into one class and one file.
-As an example, I did break up `KeyInput` into multiple classes, because one of the conceptual units, the `KeyDispatcher`, could be used for more features soon.
+`KeyInput` did break into multiple classes, because one of the conceptual units, the `KeyDispatcher`, could enable more features.

-While writing code personally, I will usually keep adding to a file if I can comfortably hold the code in my head.
-Then, as I have mentioned before, I will refactor code later after revisiting it with a different problem in mind.

 ### scene
 highlight 'O Open-Closed'

 ### voice
 My code also breaks the Open-Closed Principle:
-I do create small classes that should be easy to extend, in a way that looks like good Open-Closed design.
+I did create small classes, and extend them.
 However, I wrote these classes expecting you will refactor the code yourself.
 	I want you to modify the code, and make your own design changes.
-Then it will become your code.
+Then it will be your code.
 And crucially, I want you to make mistakes by making your own changes.
-Making those mistakes is how you will learn.
+Making those mistakes is how you will learn the most.
 I hope you are using this tutorial as a learning exercise.

-If I were more serious about making classes easy to extend and closed for editing, I would have turned all public members into properties, added the virtual keyword to many methods and properties, and maybe some XML documentation identifying what kind of extensions I expect.
+If I were more strict Open-Closed, I would have turned all public members into properties, added the virtual keyword to many methods and properties, and maybe some XML documentation identifying what kind of extensions I expect.
-Strict adherence to the Open-Closed principle also has subtle performance costs, at runtime, and during development time.
+Strict adherence to the Open-Closed principle has subtle performance costs.
+At runtime, virtual functions are more expensive than normal methods.
+And during development time, more code is more cognitive load.

-Personally, I think strict adherence to the Open-Closed principle is better for mostly finished business software, when design decisions have almost all been made, where libraries should be shared with partner businesses, and performance loss is negligible because there isn't a real-time loop.
+Personally, I think strict adherence to Open-Closed is better for mostly finished business software, after design decisions have almost all been made, where libraries should be shared with partner businesses, and performance loss is negligible because there isn't a real-time loop.

 ### scene
 highlight 'L Liskov Substitution'